helium/HIP/0001-LongFiAndLoRaWAN.md

 Frame Header Structure (FHDR) of all messages after the successful Join; this enables hotspots to continue forwarding packets to the appropriate Router.

-The Router/NetworkServer derives the DeviceID by bruteforcing the MIC against its list of active session keys.
+The Router/NetworkServer derives the DeviceId by bruteforcing the MIC against its list of active session keys.

 According to "LoRaWAN Regional Parameters 2.24: US902-928 JoinAccept CFList",